How to Close a Pool for the Winter

 If you live in an area with four seasons, you can enjoy your swimming pool for part of the year.
 But once the air starts to turn cool, and winter begins its approach, going for a dip in the pool holds less appeal.
 Since few people want to go swimming in the winter, and the water is likely to freeze when temperatures drop, you’ll want to close your pool for the season.
 Closing your pool properly keeps it in good condition during the off-season and makes it easy to reopen once temperatures climb again.

+In this guide, we’ll be discussing how to close a pool properly for winter.
 Whether you have an aboveground or inground pool, these pool closing tips will protect it from the winter weather and save you time and money in the long run.

 The Importance of Closing a Pool Properly